SieradzkiMateusz/task-widget/README.md

 # task-widget
 ## About
-Widget that shows what you are supposed to work on.
+Widget to help you remember and show what you are supposed to work on.

 ## Features
 - Task widget